TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 **The New York Times Home Delivery Web Account.** You may update and/or edit your Home Delivery account information online at the Home Delivery Web site by clicking on the link for Update Account.
 Should you require assistance, please call our toll free number, 1-800-NYTIMES.

-**Manage Your NYTimes.com Account at Member Center.** You may review and update your NYTimes.com membership or account information and access your transaction history in the Member Center.
+**Manage Your NYTimes.com Account in the My Account Area.** You may review and update your NYTimes.com membership or account information and access your transaction history in the My Account area.

-There are a number of things you can do in the Member Center to ensure your personal information is accurate and up to date.
+There are a number of things you can do in the My Account area to ensure your personal information is accurate and up to date.
 For one, you can update the information you provided during the free registration process.
 The E-mail Preferences tab is the place to go to sign up for our e-mail newsletters and manage your delivery options.
-To gain access to the areas of the Member Center containing personal information, you will be asked to re-enter your password.
+To gain access to the areas of the My Account area containing personal information, you will be asked to re-enter your password.
 If you do not remember your password, you can reset your password here.
 If you need further assistance, please contact Customer Service.

 **Manage Your New York Times Online Store Account.** Manage and update your account by logging in at www.nytstore.com.
 Simply click on the "My Account" section at the top of the navigational bar and proceed to "Edit Profile".
 You may securely update your shipping information, e-mail address and password registered to the account.
 Should you require assistance, please call us at 800-671-4332.